Juan Musso: Racing Club

 Musso was the third-choice goalkeeper during Racing Club's 2014 Argentine Primera División championship, the team's first title in 13 years.
 He made his professional debut three years later, on 28 May 2017, in a 2–1 home win against San Lorenzo.
-He became the team's first-choice keeper during the 2017–18 Argentine Primera División, in which Racing finished in 7th place and qualified for the 2019 Copa Sudamericana.
+Musso became the team's first-choice goalkeeper during the 2017–18 Argentine Primera División, in which Racing finished in 7th place and qualified for the 2019 Copa Sudamericana.

 Udinese

-In the summer of 2018, he was signed by Serie A side Udinese.
-Throughout the season, Musso established himself as the undisputed starter and became one of the team's key players.
-In three seasons, he accumulated a total of 102 appearances in the league.
+In the summer of 2018, Musso was signed by Serie A side Udinese.
+Throughout the season, he established himself as the undisputed starter and became one of the team's key players.
+In three seasons, Musso accumulated a total of 102 appearances in the league.

 Atalanta

 On 2 July 2021, Musso was signed by Atalanta.
+On 22 May 2024, he clinched his first trophy with the club as Atalanta defeated Bayer Leverkusen to win the UEFA Europa League.

+Atlético Madrid

+On 27 August 2024, Musso joined La Liga club Atlético Madrid on a season-long loan for the 2024–25 season.

+On 10 June 2025, Atlético Madrid made the transfer permanent and signed a three-season contract with Musso.

 International career

-Musso was born in Argentina and is of Italian descent, and holds both passports.
-He was part of the Argentina U20 national team's squad for the friendly tournament Four Nations match at La Serena, Chile in preparation for the 2013 South American Youth Football Championship.
+Musso was born in Argentina and is of Italian descent, holding both passports.
+He was part of the Argentina U20 national team's squad for the 2013 South American Youth Football Championship.

-He made his debut for the senior national team on 26 March 2019 in a friendly against Morocco, as a 67th-minute substitute for Esteban Andrada.
-On 14 June 2019, he received a late call-up for the 2019 Copa América to replace the injured Andrada.
+On 26 March 2019, Musso debuted for the Argentine senior squad in a friendly match against Morocco, coming as a 67th-minute substitute for Esteban Andrada.
+The same year on 14 June, Musso received a late call-up for the 2019 Copa América to replace the injured Andrada.